 Steroids for myeloma

-Steroids (also known as corticosteroids) are hormones made naturally in the body.
+Steroids (sometimes called corticosteroids or glucocorticoids) are hormones made naturally in the body.
 They can also be made artificially and used as drugs.
-These drugs modify the immune system’s responses, relieve swelling and inflammation, and actively kill myeloma cells.
+These drugs modify how the immune system reacts, relieve inflammation, and actively kill myeloma cells.

 Learn more about:

 The typical steroids used for myeloma are dexamethasone and prednisolone.
 These are usually given with chemotherapy or other anti-myeloma drugs.
 Steroids are most often taken as tablets but can also be given intravenously.
-They are usually given in high doses, but for short periods only.
+They are usually given in high doses, but for short amounts of time.

 View the Cancer Council NSW editorial policy.

 Coping with cancer?

 Speak to a health professional or to someone who has been there, or find a support group or forum